The LOHS Arts program is consistently one of the state's best, winning honors regularly for their outstanding work.

 It travels around the state with a goal of promoting creative power in people with disabilities, and creating a society where they may participate in, learn through, excel in and enjoy the arts.

-Earlier this year, Melissa Wilson received the “Inspiring Educator” Scholastic Art Award at the Detroit Institute of Arts.
+In 2018-19, Melissa Wilson received the “Inspiring Educator” Scholastic Art Award at the Detroit Institute of Arts.
 That was followed two days later as the Lake Orion Community Schools High School Teacher of the Year.

-Now in her 21st year as an LOHS art teacher, Wilson continues to distinguish herself as one of the best in her field.
+With more than 20 years as an LOHS art teacher, Wilson continues to distinguish herself as one of the best in her field.